Jethro15/everyday-gear-reviews/README.md

 # everyday-gear-reviews
-Website for reviewing everyday carry and tech.
+A website for reviewing everyday carry items and technology.